 Transfer from the Athens international airport to your hotel and free rest of the day.
+Overnight in Athens.

 Day 2: Full day Athens city and Cape Sounion

-Start your Greece travel after breakfast, discover Athens the birthplace of culture, art and civilization.
+Start your Greece travel after breakfast, discover Athens the birthplace of culture, art, and civilization.
 Your English speaking driver will pick you up from your hotel and guide you around the ancient and modern Athens in an air-conditioned modern Mercedes.

-Tour description: Experience a full-day private tour in Athens, visit the unique through the century’s monuments and the most important sightseeing of Athens – Acropolis, Parthenon, Plaka and the Ancient Agora of Athens, Constitution Square, House of Parliament, Unknown Soldier and Cape Sounion
+Experience a full-day private tour in Athens, visit the unique through the century’s monuments and the most important sightseeing of Athens – Acropolis, Parthenon, Plaka and the Ancient Agora of Athens, Constitution Square, House of Parliament, Unknown Soldier and Cape Sounion

-Athens tour Greece private chauffeur will drive you to the tomb of the Unknown Soldier – the Parliament House – the Constitution Square – the Panathenian Stadium (site of the first modern Olympic Games in 1896). – the Presidential Palace (ex Royal Palace) – government buildings and elegant homes – the Catholic Cathedral – the Academy – University – the National Library) and Omonia Square – the Temple of Olympian Zeus – the Adrian’s arch – the Acropolis with its many monuments atop its rocky base – the awesome Parthenon – the Propylaea – the Temple of Athena Nike and the Erechtheion with its Porch of Maidens – the Plaka (old Athens) – the ancient agora ,the Roman agora and Lycabettus.
+Athens tour Greece private chauffeur will drive you to the tomb of the Unknown Soldier – the Parliament House – the Constitution Square – the Panathenian Stadium (site of the first modern Olympic Games in 1896). – the Presidential Palace (ex Royal Palace) – government buildings and elegant homes – the Catholic Cathedral – the Academy – University – the National Library) and Omonia Square – the Temple of Olympian Zeus – Adrian’s arch – the Acropolis with its many monuments atop its rocky base – the awesome Parthenon – the Propylaea – the Temple of Athena Nike and the Erechtheion with its Porch of Maidens – the Plaka (old Athens) – the ancient agora, the Roman agora, and Lycabettus.

-After lunch, you will continue your Greece tour driving traveling along the coastal road to Sounion past the wonderful beaches of GLYFADA, VOULIAGMENI, visit the Vouligmeni lake, VARKIZA and countless coves, one of them has a splendid view of the Saronic Gulf.
+After lunch, you will continue your Greece tour driving traveling along the coastal road to Sounion past the wonderful beaches of GLYFADA, VOULIAGMENI, visit the Vouliagmeni lake, VARKIZA, and countless coves, one of them has a splendid view of the Saronic Gulf.
 A crowning feature of the tour Cape Sounion, dominated by the spectacular 5th century B.C Temple of Poseidon overlooking the Aegean Sea, with one of the most breathtaking panoramic views in the world.

 Our Athens private sightseeing will end at your hotel late in the afternoon.